Surface Approximation via Asymptotic Optimal Geometric Partition: Experiments and Comparisons

-In this section, we demonstrate the effectiveness and efficiency of our method.
+In this section, we compare the surface approximation quality with the mainstream surface remeshing methods.
 Our algorithm is implemented using Microsoft Visual C++ 2010.
-For the hardware platform, the experiments are run on a desktop computer with Intel(R) Core i7-4770 CPU with 3.40GHz and 32GB DDR3 RAM.
+The experiments are run on a desktop computer with Intel(R) Core i7-4770 CPU with 3.40GHz and 32GB DDR3 RAM.

-To evaluate the quality for surface approximation, the \emph{one-sided approximation error} from the original model to the remeshing results are computed using the Metro tool\cite{Cignoni:98}, i.e. for each vertex of the original mesh, the Metro tool searches its closest point on the generated triangular mesh.
-The \emph{mean approximation error}, which is the mean value of these computed errors, is adopted as the criteria for the approximation quality.
+The \emph{one-sided approximation error} from the Metro tool~\cite{Cignoni:98} is used for evaluation, i.e., for each vertex of the original mesh, its error distance on the generated simplified surface is computed.
 These error values are normalized w.r.t. the diagonal length of the original model's bounding box.